ceki/logback-perf/README.md

 # Logback benchmarking project

-This mini project benchmark logback to optimize performance.
-It is useful in comparing logback against other logging frameworks such as log4j and log4j2.
+This mini benchmark project is intended to help improve logback's performance.
+It isa also useful in comparing logback against other logging frameworks such as log4j and log4j2.

 Please refer to the [logback benchmark page](http://logback.qos.ch/performance.html) for a